top of page

 Axolotl Care

 Although axolotls live in freshwater aquariums similar to fish, their needs are a little different.
-Please read along to learn important tips that will help your axolotl be the most healthy.
+Please read along to learn important tips that will help your axolotl stay healthy.

 Important notes:

-Avoid gravel as a substrate as it can cause GI obstruction.
+Avoid gravel or sand as a substrate as it can cause GI obstruction.

 Avoid products containing aloe which is toxic to amphibians.